top of page

 Urban Reef with the Intervention of Invaders or Arrecife Urbano con la Intervención de Invader

-Urban Reef with the Intervention of Invader.
+Urban Reef with the Intervention of Invaders.
 Photo credit - Malek Bee Productions

 This single-story house has a triangle-shaped roof that overhangs one side creating a little porch where fish are always found hanging out.

-On the side of the house, there is a mosaic in the shape of a space invader.
-It was made in collaboration between Jason deCaire Taylor and a well-known urban artist who goes by the name "Space Invader".
-Much of Space Invaders' work is comprised of mosaic tiles and he has taken it upon himself to invade the world with his little aliens.
+On the side of the house is a mosaic in the shape of a space invader.
+It was made in collaboration between Jason deCaire Taylor and a well-known urban artist named "Space Invader".
+Much of Space Invaders' work comprises mosaic tiles, and he has taken it upon himself to invade the world with his little aliens.
 There are three of these found within MUSA.
-One in the Silent Evolution, one on this house, and the last one is at the MUSA headquarters in Cancun.
+One in the Silent Evolution, one in this house, and the last at the MUSA headquarters in Cancun.

 You can see where he has placed his invaders around the world here.

-The little alien on this house is mostly overgrown now with marine life but if you look closely, you can still find it.
+The little alien on this house is mostly overgrown now with marine life, but you can still find it if you look closely.

-The house itself is a single room without any windows, chimneys, or other adornment and it looks quite sterile in design compared to its more elaborate partner.
+The house is a single room without any windows, chimneys, or other adornment, and it looks quite sterile compared to its more elaborate partner.
 There are openings on the roof and access in the walls for the occupancy of the fish that the house was designed for.
-Now there is plenty of plant growth on the marine grade material used to construct the house.
-The ocean has embraced the house and merged it into its surrounds making it look quite eerie to look at.
+Now there is plenty of plant growth on the marine-grade material used to construct the house.
+The ocean has embraced the house and merged it into its surrounds, making it look eerie.

 Urban Reef With Chimney or Arrecife Urbano (Con Chiminea).

-Also a single-story structure but more elaborate, this house has a multi-level roof that seems to reflect multiple rooms of the house.
-There are windows with shutters and the roof appears shingled.
-One wall has long verticle windows and there is a door through which fish can swim in and out.
-The walls have horizontal slats in them that almost reflect the design of the hand grenades found in the same area.
-Marine life has made its home in these as well as throughout the house.
+Also, this house has a single-story structure but is more elaborate, with a multi-level roof that seems to reflect multiple rooms.
+There are windows with shutters, and the roof appears shingled.
+One wall has long verticle windows, and there is a door through which fish can swim in and out.
+The walls have horizontal slats that almost reflect the hand grenades' design in the same area.
+Marine life has made its home in these and throughout the house.

-Fish can swim in and out of the windows of the house and plant life has grown all over the statue making it look old and weathered.
+Fish can swim in and out of the house's windows, and plant life has grown all over the statue, making it look old and weathered.

 These statues are found between the Time Bombs and Seascapes and sit at 9 meters.
-They can be seen while snorkeling but can be appreciated best while diving.
+They can be seen while snorkelling but can be appreciated best while diving.

 Depth